Protecting Your Assets With A Luxembourg Foundation

 Additionally, the Board of Directors must keep track of all financial and legal matters regarding the Foundation.
 The Founder must also draft and sign a notarial document.
 In some cases, testaments, private agreements, and articles of association could be necessary.

-Related article: The Basics of How To Get a Second Passport Or a Second Residency.
+Related article: The Basics Of How To Get A Second Passport Or A Second Residency.

 Setting up a Luxembourg Foundation involves a straightforward registration process with clear legal requirements.
 These foundations are typically used by families and individuals to manage their assets and achieve specific goals.